- Collection Overview

 The records of the Office of the Dean of Undergraduate Students contain correspondence with other administrators and students, memoranda, press releases, subject files of clippings and notes, pamphlets, and brochures.
-As a high-level University administrator, some of this material is duplicated in other University Archives collections.
-The records primarily document the Dean's supervision of student organizations and participation on committees; however, there are also files dedicated to disciplinary infractions, athletics, and almost any topic which in some way pertains to students.
-Since prior to the creation of the office the Dean of the College had overseen these matters, some material originating from that office was subsequently transferred to the Dean of Students and has been included with these records.
+Some of this material is duplicated in other University Archives collections.
+The records primarily document the Dean's supervision of student organizations and participation on committees; however, some files are dedicated to disciplinary infractions, athletics, or other topics which pertain to students.
+Prior to the creation of the office, the Dean of the College overaw these matters; therefore, some material originating from the Office of the Dean of the College was subsequently transferred to the Dean of Undergraduate Students and has been included with these records.

 Please see series descriptions in contents list for additional information about individual series.

 J. Anderson Brown, Psychology, 1977-1983

 Eugene Y. Lowe, Jr., Religion, 1982-1993